 Studies Show Vitamin C Is Effective in Treating ICU Patients

-New York-based Dr. Mary Clifton agrees that vitamin C should be used to treat the virus.
+New York-based Dr. Mary Clifton was among the first to say vitamin C should be used to treat the virus.

 "Exposure to viruses seems inevitable," she tells CelebStoner.
 "After exposure, the extent of the infection is largely determined by the individual body's response to disease.
 Some of this is determined by genetics and the overall state of health.
 Regardless of the shape you are in at this moment, there may be ways that you can protect your body from developing a more severe response to infection."